 Now billed as a singer-songwriter, Zeca Veloso actually began in his teens to show some interest in electronic music.
 Maybe that’s why we shouldn’t be surprised to find the occasional remix of one of his songs out there.
 Earlier this year, Caetano’s second son released a heartfelt cover of Djavan and Orlando Morais’ “Rota do Indivíduo (Ferrugem)”.
 A few months later, he released another single, “O Sopro do Fole”, an emotionally charged song written by him and previously recorded by his aunt Maria Bethânia.

-Another artist who stands out for her voice and her presence on stage is Liniker de Barros Ferreira Campos, simply known as Liniker.
-Owner of an impressive voice, clearly seduced by soul and black music, this gifted singer knew how to make a name for herself by leading the band Liniker e os Caramelows.
-They disbanded two years ago, but she kept going: last year she released her solo debut Indigo Borboleta Anil, including a featuring of the great Milton Nascimento.
-In addition, she has a profitable career as an actress.
+Another singer-songwriter who stands out for her voice and her presence on stage is Liniker de Barros Ferreira Campos, simply known as Liniker.
+Owner of an impressive voice, clearly seduced by soul and black music, this gifted artist knew how to make a name for herself by leading the band Liniker e os Caramelows.
+They disbanded two years ago, but she kept going.
+She also has a profitable career as an actress.